owlbarn/tutorial/book/regression/README.md

 ## Logistic Regression

 So far we have been predicting a value for our problems, whether using linear, polynomial or exponential regression.
-What if we don't care about is not the value, but a classification?
+What if we care about is not the value, but a classification?
 For example, we have some historical medical data, and want to decide if a tumour is cancer or not based on several features.

 **liang: logistic regression is for categorical data analysis ... meaning your output var is categorical ... the point is to figure out the decision boundary, restructure your language**